retirement sories

-Why Retirement Stories?
+Why Retirement Stories

 Storytelling is as old as humankind.
 Every culture, every land has a tradition of storytelling for entertainment, learning, influence and persuasion.